New Jersey - Mountain Lakes Public Library

 Client-Centered Design

-Through an iterative design process, students work individually or in small teams to design and build final products based on the needs of clients at two local organizations, St. Joseph's School for the Blind and Sound Start Babies.
+Through an iterative design process, students worked individually or in small teams to design and build final products based on the needs of clients at two local organizations, St. Joseph's School for the Blind and Sound Start Babies.
 Project ideas covered a spectrum of needs including medical alert badges, understanding tornados, crayon toppers, book covers, and games.
 Students gained new skills and experience with STEM technology ranging from 3D printed materials to coded games and apps.

 For more details on each project and student design process, visit the Mountain Lakes Public Library Makerspace Project Catalog.